JAlcocerT/JAlcocerT/content/blog/dev-featureflags.md

 You can see how well it works: <https://fast-payroll-theme.pages.dev/signup/>

-And in the conclusions I reflected on the next steps of the setup.
+And [within that post's conclusions](https://jalcocert.github.io/JAlcocerT/fastapi-x-pocketbase/#conclusions) I reflected on the next steps of the setup.

 > If you are logged in...do you have which features available?
+Is there any logic that activate/deactivates them?

 **Intro**